Hridaywho/Radar/README.md

 - 🔄 SG90/SG92R Servo Motor
 - 🧵 Jumper wires & breadboard
 - 🔌 USB cable for power/programming
+- 🩹 **Double-sided tape or a glue gun** to secure the sensor and servo in place

 ### 🔗 Wiring